 D. License Nontransferable; Annual Renewal: Noncommercial kennel licenses shall not be transferable, and shall be subject to annual renewal as specified in subsection 4-3-3E of this chapter.

-E. PERMIT REQUIREMENTS: Permission of Adjacent property owners: That permission of seventy-five percent (75%) of neighbors within four hundred foot (400) radius of the place where the animals are to be kept is obtained and written confirmation of the permission is presented to the city council.
-Signatures of property owners will be required on an .
+E. PERMIT REQUIREMENTS: Permission of seventy-five percent (75%) of neighbors within four hundred foot (400) radius of the place where the animals are to be kept must be obtained by the Applicant and written confirmation of the permission must be presented to the city council.
+The written permission of such nearby property owners will be required on an annual basis before a noncommercial Kennel License may be renewed.

-E. Additional Number Of Dogs: Whenever an owner desires to make an addition to the number of dogs for which the noncommercial kennel license has been issued, the licensee shall follow the same procedure specified in subsections A through D of this section.
-Whenever puppies are born, the issue of a dog theretofore counted, in computing the license and license fee, such puppies shall not be counted as additions until six (6) months old.
-No more than 5 dogs per household will be allowed.
+F. Additional Number Of Dogs: Whenever an owner desires to make an addition to the number of dogs for which the commercial or noncommercial kennel license has been issued, the licensee shall follow the same procedure specified in subsections A through E of this section.
+In computing the license and license fee, Puppies born to a licensed dog under the age of six (6) months shall not be counted, but no more than 5 dogs per household will be allowed.

 G. Other Provisions Applicable: The owner of a noncommercial kennel shall not be exempt from other provisions of this chapter, including the requirement for individual dog licensing, nor shall any of the provisions of this section be deemed to vary or alter any of the zoning regulations of the city.

-H. Revocation Or Suspension Of Noncommercial Kennel License:
+H. Revocation Or Suspension Of Commercial or Noncommercial Kennel License:

-1. Violations: The holder of any noncommercial license shall be subject to having his license suspended or revoked for any of the following violations:
+1. Violations: The holder of any commercial or noncommercial license shall be subject to having his license suspended or revoked for any of the following violations:

 a.
 Neglect or refusal to comply with the provisions of this chapter or with the conditions under which any license shall be issued.